mtomcal/react-rnd/README.md

 ##Current Research
 Currently on display is a Star Wars Starship tracker.
 It allows for favoriting ships from the Star Wars Universe (data retrieved from [Star Wars API](http://swapi.co)).
 It supports typical CRUD operations for adding and deleting ships.

-###Sub-Modules
 These are the current Data management modules I am testing.

-####Query Container "RESTful Relay"
+###Query Container "RESTful Relay"

 *Dependencies: Axios, EventEmitter, ImmutableJS, Invariant, Lodash*

-The RESTful Relay project is meant to mimic somewhat Facebook's [Relay]() library but instead of GraphQL we use traditional REST API endpoints.
+The RESTful Relay project is meant to mimic somewhat Facebook's [Relay](https://facebook.github.io/relay/) library but instead of GraphQL we use traditional REST API endpoints.
 I wish to make this module as simple and concise as possible to achieve RESTful API transactions with higher order components.

 The ```src/query``` folder contains a Store and a Container component.

-The Container component is similar to Relay's [createContainer]() higher-order component.
+The Container component is similar to Relay's [createContainer](https://facebook.github.io/relay/docs/api-reference-relay-container.html) higher-order component.
 In short, it is a function that takes a React component arg then takes an options object.
 The object contains the data to define the "route" to retrieve and a unique data "key" definition to label the route.
 The createContainer function will decorate the Starships component with a Data component that will run a GET request before loading the child.
 The query is cached for any child components calling the same endpoint "key"-ed to "starships".

 ```
 //React component